OpenDSA/OpenDSA/RST/en/List/StackRecur.rst

 There a good reasons to understand how recursion is implemented, but helping you to write recursive functions is not one of them.

-Perhaps the most common computer application that uses stacks is not even visible to its users.
+Perhaps the most common computer application that uses :ref:`stacks <stack> <StackArray>` is not even visible to its users.
-This is the implementation of subroutine calls in most programming language runtime environments.
+This is the implementation of subroutine calls in most programming language :term:`runtime environments <runtime environment>`.
-A subroutine call is normally implemented by placing necessary information about the subroutine (including the return address, parameters, and local variables) onto a stack.
+A subroutine call is normally implemented by :term:`pushing <push>` necessary information about the subroutine (including the return address, parameters, and local variables) onto a stack.
-This information is called an
+This information is called an :term:`activation record`.
-:term:`activation record`.
 Further subroutine calls add to the stack.
-Each return from a subroutine pops the top activation record off the stack.
+Each return from a subroutine :term:`pops <pop>` the top activation record off the stack.
 As an example, here is a recursive implementation for the factorial function.